 How common is HPRCC?

 HPRC is considered to be rare.
 The number of people and families who have HPRC is unknown.

 How is HPRC diagnosed?

-HPRC is suspected when multiple family members have type 1 papillary renal cell carcinoma or bilateral multifocal type 1 papillary renal cell carcinoma.
+HPRC is suspected when multiple family members have type 1 papillary renal cell cancer or bilateral multifocal type 1 papillary renal cell cancer.
 Genetic testing to look for mutations in the MET gene is available for people suspected of having HPRC.

 What are the estimated cancer risks associated with HPRC?

-The specific risk for type 1 papillary renal cell carcinoma in families with HPRC is unknown.
+The specific risk for type 1 papillary renal cell cancer in families with HPRC is high, and most affected individuals will develop tumors during their lifetime.
 If kidney cancer is diagnosed, talk with your doctor about treatment options.
 Currently, surgery is the primary method of treating localized tumors in people with HPRC.
-One drug, called foretinib, has shown evidence as being effective in one small study but is not currently approved by the U.S. Food and Drug Administration.
-However, other drugs in this class are being studied in clinical trials.
+A drug called foretinib has shown evidence of being effective in a small study but is not currently approved by the U.S. Food and Drug Administration.
+Other drugs in this class are also being studied in clinical trials.

 There are no specific screening guidelines for families suspected of having HPRC.
 Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including: